boardguy1024/ProfileHeaderLikeTwitter/README.md

 # ProfileHeaderLikeTwitter (Built on SwiftUI)

-### This is a sample implementation that replicates like sort of the scrolling sticky header animation of Twitter, built using SwiftUI."
+### This is a sample implementation that replicates like sort of the scrolling sticky header animation of X(Twitter), built using SwiftUI."
 🚧 Currently, I'm in the process of working on this.
 Please wait until it's done ✅ 🚧

 |ProfileView|Movie|